nealcrook/nascom/nascom4/cpm/README.md

 Wrong System/Size - Press any Key                 *** reset/reboot the system
 ````

-After reset/reboot the system announces as "MAP 80 BIOS Version 2.1 01/10/83" with
+After reset/reboot the system announces as "MAP 80 SYSTEMS LIMITED" and "BIOS
-"Double sided 48 tpi drives on AB" and "SDcard virtual drives on CD".
+Version 2.1 01/10/83" with "Double sided 48 tpi drives on AB" and "SDcard
+virtual drives on CD".

 Edit n4equ.mac to change "SDBOOT T" (true).
 Replace the file on the disk image: